Stellenbosch University: Campus newspaper

-The university offers several sports to its students.
-Some of them are athletics, bouldering, badminton, basketball, canoeing, cricket, cross country running, cycling, fencing, golf, gymnastics, field hockey, judo, kendo, netball, rowing, rugby union, soccer, squash, surfing, swimming, taekwondo, tennis, underwater hockey, volleyball, water polo, and yachting.

-Stellenbosch has served as a test site in 2006 for a set of proposed modifications to the rules of rugby union, commonly referred to as the Stellenbosch Laws.
+Language

+Stellenbosch University has historically been a predominantly Afrikaans-medium university.
+However, as the student body grew more diverse, demand increased for more classes taught in English.
+Today, the university's language policy promotes multilingualism as a means to increase equitable access for all students and staff.
+Afrikaans, English and Xhosa are used in academic, administrative, professional and social contexts, and classes are offered in Afrikaans and English.

+In 2021, the university reported that 48.7% of its students stated English as their home language, 37.4% stated Afrikaans, 6.8% stated another of South Africa's official languages, and 7.1% stated an international language as their home language.
+Between 2017 and 2021, the percentage of undergraduates who preferred English as the language of learning and instruction increased from 68.2% to 80.8%.
+At postgraduate level, the language of instruction is determined by the composition of the class, provided all students are suitably proficient in the chosen language.
+Most advanced postgraduate courses are taught in English.

+The language policy is an ongoing issue for the university, since it is one of the few South African tertiary institutions offering instruction in Afrikaans.
+It is situated in the Western Cape province, where 41% of the population state Afrikaans is their home language per the 2022 census, and it is the only one of four universities in the province to offer degree courses in Afrikaans.
+The university annually hosts the SU Woordfees, a predominantly Afrikaans-language festival of the written and spoken word.

+Student profile

 Student housing

 Stellenbosch has 34 residence halls in configurations for women only, men only and mixed gender.
 Each residence is supervised by a resident head assisted by a House Committee of senior students.
-The House Committee assists students with security, maintenance, and social programs.} Each first year student on campus gets access to a be-well mentor who assist them with their social-emotional transition from school to university.
+The House Committee assists students with security, maintenance, and social programs.
+Each first year student on campus gets access to a be-well mentor who assist them with their social-emotional transition from school to university.
 Each residence for undergrads incorporates a laundry room, a common living room and a dining hall where meals are provided for which students book beforehand on their student account.

 The number of available rooms in university residences is limited, which requires some students to find private boarding.
-Students in private lodgings are assigned to one of 6 Private Student Organisations (PSO), also known as Private Wards.
-These PSOs give private students exposure to the same campus experience as students residing in residences.
+Students in private lodgings are assigned to one of 6 Commuter Student Organisations (CSO), also known as Private Wards.
+These CSOs give private students exposure to the same campus experience as students residing in residences.
 The oldest residence is Wilgenhof men's residence, established in 1903.

-The PSO wards are grouped into six clusters with nearby residences to form student communities (a seventh cluster is on the Tygerberg campus).
-For each of these clusters, a hub facility is being built, of which two have already been completed, namely amaMaties and Wimbledon.
-In this way, day students can enjoy the same benefits as residence students, such as mentor support, meals and a well-appointed place to go to between classes.
+The CSO wards along with the Residence Halls are grouped into six clusters with nearby residences to form student communities (a seventh cluster is on the Tygerberg campus).
+For each of these clusters, a hub facility is being built, of which three have already been completed, namely amaMaties, Wimbledon and Victoria.
+In this way, commuter students can enjoy the same benefits as residence students, such as mentor support, meals and a well-appointed place to go to between classes.